Michaeltaakin/Project_portfolio/project_01/READMe.md

 ## Conclusion

-Through this project, I created a production-style AWS network architecture using Terraform and strengthened my skills in VPC design, subnet layout, routing configuration, security groups, and automated EC2 provisioning.
-It also allowed me to apply best practices for building, secure and scalable cloud environments.
+In this project, I designed a production-ready AWS network architecture using Terraform, which enhanced my skills in VPC design, subnet planning, routing configuration, security groups, and automated EC2 provisioning.
+It also gave me hands-on experience applying best practices for building secure, scalable, and efficient cloud environments.